 Of the many territorial and foreign councils of the BSA, nine had Order of the Arrow Lodges.
 Of these, five were assigned to an area: Yokahú 506 (Puerto Rico) and Arawak 562 (Virgin Islands) were in Area 2-J; Achsin 565 (Chamorro) was in Area 12-H; Cuauhtli 446 (Direct Service, Mexico City, Mexico) was in Area 9-B, and Chiriqui 391 (Canal Zone) was in Area 12-A (1950-52), then later in 6-E (1959-72).

 The other four lodges were not originally included within the 12 Regions, and were instead overseen by the BSA's International Division.
 They were sometimes referred to as "Extra-Regional" or the so-called "Region 13," even though they weren't organized as such, nor did they have region/area leadership, planning, or area events.
-These lodges were Black Eagle 482 (Transatlantic), Hinode Goya 498 (Far East), Baluga 538 (Clark AFB, Philippines), and Gamenowinink 555 (Direct Service).
+These lodges were Black Eagle 482 (Transatlantic Council), Hinode Goya 498 (Far East Council), Baluga 538 (Clark AFB, Philippines, Direct Service Council), and Gamenowinink 555 (Direct Service Council).
 Then in 1953, National listed Chiriqui 391 as "Extra-Regional".

 According to Councils of the BSA by Edward Morse: when the 12 Regions were first created,